petrbouchal/statnipokladna/README.md

     consistent form
   - much faster for analysis (the current version of the online interface takes long to render)
   - reproducible\!\!\!
-The online interface has no facility to save an analysis, so even a browser reload (a) kills your work and (b) kills an trace of how a table was produced
+While the online interface provides a permanent link to your analysis, this must be copied manually and does not necessarily provide an easily legible overview of how the analysis was produced (filters, columns etc.)
   - no need for the web =\> excel =\> R dance
   - drawback: for some reports, the data is published in different forms for different time periods (pre- and post-2015)